 Learning other languages is important because they help you understand your own language and help you communicate with others who don’t speak your language.
-If you enjoy the challenge of learning Spanish and have a desire to teach the next generation, consider a major in Spanish education.
-You’ll be prepared to teach Spanish to grades 6-12 and make a difference in today’s world.
+If you enjoy the challenge of learning Spanish and have a desire to teach the next generation, consider becoming a Spanish teacher.
+With a Spanish education degree from Wayne State, you’ll be prepared to teach Spanish to grades 7-12 and make a difference in today’s world.

 Percent of recent WSC graduates employed or in graduate school

 In addition to choosing the Spanish subject endorsement, you will need to also select a field endorsement or a second subject endorsement to receive your B.A. or B.S.
 You must have two or more years of high school Spanish.

 To graduate from WSC: 120 hours minimum (education programs may require more)

 Wayne State has the keys to your success and offers just what you need to become well prepared for the real world.

 - Reading and writing in Spanish

 - Spanish literature throughout the ages